-Note: The Application will also run on the Simulator using the mocks provided by the Platform.
+Note: The MicroEJ Application also runs onto the MicroEJ Simulator using the mocks provided by the MicroEJ Platform.

-Build a Platform
+Build a MicroEJ Platform

-The next schema presents the components and process to build a Platform.
+The next schema presents the components and process to build a MicroEJ Platform.

-Build a Firmware
+Build a MicroEJ Firmware

-The next schema presents the build flow of a Mono-Sandbox Firmware (previously known as a MicroEJ Single-app Firmware).
+The next schema presents the steps to build a MicroEJ Mono-Sandbox Firmware (previously known as MicroEJ Single-app Firmware).
 The steps are:

-- 1. Build the Application using the SDK (generates a microejapp.o file). - 2.
-Compile the BSP C sources using the C toolchain (generates .o files). - 3.
-Link the BSP files (.o), the Application (microejapp.o) and the Platform runtime library (microejruntime. a) using the C toolchain to produce the final executable (ELF or binary, for example application.out).
+- 1. Build the MicroEJ Application into a microejapp.o using MicroEJ SDK - 2.
+Compile the BSP C sources into .o using the C toolchain - 3. the BSP (.o) and the MicroEJ Application (microejapp.o) and the MicroEJ Platform (microejruntime.a) are linked by the C toolchain to produce a final ELF or binary called MicroEJ Firmware (e.g. application.out).

-See BSP Connection for more information on how to connect a Platform to a BSP.
+See BSP Connection for more information on how to connect the MicroEJ Platform to the BSP.